selsamman/redux-reactions/README.md

 * **assign: (action, state, item)** - a function that will return properties to be merged into a copy of the state (similar to Object.assign)
 * **set: (action, state, item)** - a function returning a new value for that slice of the state
 * **append: (action, state, item)** - a function returning a new value to be concatenated to this slice of the state which must be an array.
 Similar to Array.concat.
+* **insert: (action, state, item)** - a function returning an array where the first element is the position in the array at which the new value should be inserted and the second element is the value to be inserted.
 * **delete: true** - returns undefined for the new state.
 Use for array elements which are to be deleted since any elements set to null or undefined will be removed from the array.

 For assign, set and append you provide a function to provide a new value for that slice of that state.
 That function is passed: